Vansco13/Restaurant-DB-portfolio-project/README.md

 #  Restaurant DB Project

-In this project, I analyse a restaurant database to get insights into the customer behaviour.
+This is a SQL-based exploration of menu item perfomance and customer ordering behaviour.
 ---

 ##  Overview
-This project analyzes customer purchase behavior for a restaurant chain, providing insights into sales trends, customer preferences, and business performance.
+This project analyses a restaurant's menu and customer order data to uncover insights into sales perfomance, customer preferences, and ordering behaviour.
+The goal is to provide a data driven recommendation that can elp optimize menu offerings and increase revenue.

+---

+## Objectives
+- Identify best performing menu items by sales and revenue
+- Compare sales perfomance across categories.
+- Analyse customer ordering patterns over time
+- Calculate average order values to assess customer spending behaviour.

 ---